pvcraven/2017_web_security/source/final/anthony/index.rst

 * Promises

-	Promises have been around awhile, but wasn't adopted by JavaScript until ES6.
+	Promises have been around awhile, but weren't adopted by JavaScript until ES6.
 Promises allow users to handle asynchronous processes in a synchronous way.
 Promises are a value that will be handled at some point in the future.
 	Similar to callbacks in that respect, except with promises the user is